 Working with our partner financial institutions means that you’re working with a bank that understands the Options Ready Program.
 Since it can be a couple of years from the time you purchase to when you move it (that’s how long it takes for us to build), it’s essential that the bank will recognize the Ready Program contribution to your down payment when it comes time to issue you a mortgage.

 You will need to secure your mortgage at closing.
-However, you'll have to provide a mortgage pre-approval by tier 1 Canadian bank or credit union (preferably one of our partner banks) before you meet with an Options sales agent.
+However, you'll have to provide a mortgage pre-approval by tier-one Canadian bank or credit union (preferably one of our partner banks) before you meet with an Options sales agent.

 Since we aren’t a mortgage lender, this isn’t something Options can determine.
-We recommend contacting one of our partners lenders to determine if this is an impediment to purchasing.
+We recommend contacting one of our partner lenders to determine if this is an impediment to purchasing.

 Options for Homes is not a mortgage lender, so we don’t evaluate your credit or income.
 A mortgage lender or credit counsellor will be able to help you understand exactly where you stand and how you can improve your score.
 We recommend one of our partner lenders for mortgages and Credit Canada for credit counselling.